July 19, 2022: Where are eagles D27 and D36?

 D36: Iowa Staycation

 While D27 is in Canada, D36 is taking a staycation as he drifts from Spillville to Ridgeway and back again.
 He’s currently about 12 miles northwest of his natal nest near Cardinal Marsh State Wildlife Area, a 1200-acre eagle vacation paradise of hardwood timber, native prairie, marshes, and a winding river filled with fish.
 We’re eagerly awaiting a report from John, who tracked him and took photos on Sunday morning.
 As Brett pointed out, this is the first time we’ve seen D36 since he left his natal area back in 2020.
 While we wait for John’s report, here’s a look at D36 on August 17, 2020 – one of the last times we saw him.

-As always, a thousand thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their data, maps, and expertise with us.
+As always, a thousand thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their data, maps, and expertise with us, and to Kohler Company for supporting our bald eagle tracking program.
 To explore the travels of any of the eagles we’ve tracked, visit our interactive maps at https://www.raptorresource.org/learning-tools/eagle-map/.

 Photo credit Garth Lenz via The Narwhal: https://thenarwhal.ca/ring-of-fire-ontario-peatlands-carbon-climate/.